 Cholesterol is a type of fat present in your blood.
 Total cholesterol is determined by the total amount of LDL and HDL cholesterol in the body.
 LDL cholesterol is called “bad” cholesterol.
 Bad cholesterol can build up in the wall of your blood vessels and slow or obstruct blood flow to your heart, brain, and other organs.
-This can cause heart diseases and stroke.
+This can cause heart disease and stroke.
 HDL cholesterol is called “good” cholesterol as it prevents the bad cholesterol from building up in the blood vessels.
-Triglycerides also are harmful fats found in your blood.
+High levels of triglycerides are also harmful to you.

 Q. Is Atorvastatin used for lowering cholesterol?

-Atorvastatin belongs to a group of medicines known as statins, which are lipid (fat) lowering medicines.
+Atorvastatin belongs to a group of medicines known as statins, which lowers the level of lipids or fats.
 Atorvastatin is used to lower lipids known as cholesterol and triglycerides in the blood when low-fat diet and lifestyle changes fail to lower the levels of cholesterol and triglycerides.
 If you are at an increased risk of heart disease, Atorvastatin can also be used to reduce such risk even if your cholesterol levels are normal.
 You should maintain a standard cholesterol-lowering diet during treatment.

 Q. Will taking Atorvastatin increase my risk of diabetes?